tejaser/how_to_tabs/readme.md

 5. Copy the source repository to your computer
 6. Change to the project directory.

-To run the build, type `node build.js`.
+To run the build,

+1. Install jake: `npm install jake -g`.
+2. run jake `jake`.